fauzyahadirahma/04-Google-Cloud-Computing-Fondations/README.md

       * VIDEO Module 8 Summary
       * DOCUMENT Demonstrate your capabilities further!

-4. Google Cloud Computing Foundations: Data, ML, and AI in Google Cloud
+**4. Google Cloud Computing Foundations: Data, ML, and AI in Google Cloud**
    * You Have the Data, but What Are You Doing with It?
       * DOCUMENT Welcome to the course!
       * VIDEO Module 9 Introduction
       * VIDEO Intro to Big Data Managed Services in the Cloud